-- Understand the elements which need to be included in a maintenance contract. - Understand the impact of maintenance on service provision and costs. - Understand the role of Rolling Stock Leasing Companies (RoSCos), lease types and implications for service quality and maintenance. - Understand the role of suppliers and contracts.

-- Understand the role of Network Rail and track access on service provision. - Examine methods of revenue collection and protection. - Understand the end-users view of the service provided. - Gain an appreciation of the 'Big Picture' including Budgets, Utilities bills/rent, Procurement, HR, and how it all comes together.
+- Basic financial understanding (if required). - Organisation of finance department (who does what). - Principal systems, processes and controls. - Budgets: - What goes into the engineering budget - How the engineering budget fits into company budget. - Business/investment planning what goes into it and understanding of it. - Appreciation of train financing. - Understand the elements which need to be included in a maintenance contract. - Understand the impact of maintenance on service provision and costs. - Understand the role of Rolling Stock Leasing Companies (RoSCos), lease types and implications for service quality and maintenance. - Understand the role of suppliers and contracts. - Understand the role of Network Rail and track access on service provision. - Examine methods of revenue collection and protection. - Understand the end-users view of the service provided. - Gain an appreciation of the 'Big Picture' including Budgets, Utilities bills/rent, Procurement, HR, and how it all comes together.

-Operations appreciation (2 - 4 weeks)

-- Study the conditions of service of operations staff. - Observe drivers at work and understand how driving standards are maintained.
-Develop an understanding of train driving to gain an appreciation of the relationship between the engineering and operational imperatives. - Visit both modern and mechanical signal boxes to understand the fundamentals of signalling and control systems which ensure safe operation of trains. - Study the development of European Railway Traffic Management System (ERTMS), attending any appropriate courses or seminars and arranging a visit to observe the system in operation, wheresoever that may be. - Understand the role of safety with respect to communications. - Understand the relationship of performance success/failure on customers. - Appreciate geographical/infrastructure restrictions on running trains. - Observe key issues/challenges to the organisation and possible areas for improvement.
+Op Operations appreciation (2 - 4 weeks) • Study the conditions of service of operations staff. • Observe drivers at work and understand how driving standards are maintained.
+Develop an understanding of train driving to gain an appreciation of the relationship between the engineering and operational imperatives. • Visit both modern and mechanical signal boxes to understand the fundamentals of signalling and control systems which ensure safe operation of trains. • Study the development of European Railway Traffic Management System (ERTMS), attending any appropriate courses or seminars and arranging a visit to observe the system in operation, wheresoever that may be. ٠ Understand the role of safety with respect to communications. • Understand the relationship of performance success/failure on customers. • Appreciate geographical/infrastructure restrictions on running trains. • Observe key issues/challenges to the organisation and possible areas for improvement.